AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **Rotation**

 The last few transformations were relatively easy to understand and visualize in 2D or 3D space, but rotations are a bit more difficult.

+First let's define what a rotation of a vector actually is.
+A rotation in 2D or 3D is represented with an angle.
+An angle could be in degrees or radians where a whole circle has 360 degrees or 2 $\pi$ radians.
+I prefer explaining rotations using degrees as we're generally more accustomed to them.

+Most rotation functions require an angle in radians, but luckily degrees are easily converted into radians.

+angle in degrees = angle in radians * (180 / $\pi$)

+angle in radians = angle in degrees * ($\pi$ / 180)

+Where $\pi$ equals (rounded) 3.14159265359.

+Rotating half a circle rotates us 360/2 = 180 degrees and rotating 1/5th to the right means we rotate 360/5 = 72 degrees to the right